 The idea was next picked up by Charles Cholmondeley, a very tall and myopic RAF officer who had been assigned to MI-5, Britain’s counterespionage service.
 Cholmondeley was assigned as secretary to the XX Committee.
 The XX Committee, established in January 1941, was composed of representatives of the military service intelligence agencies, including NID, MI-5 and the Secret Intelligence Service (SIS) which is more popularly known as MI-6.
 The XX Committee sorted and assessed intelligence produced by the growing army of double agents being run primarily by MI-5.
 (The name of the Committee was an inside joke as it could be the Twenty Committee in Roman numerals but it was also the “Double Cross” Committee.)
 The chairman of the Committee was Sir John Masterman, an Oxford don and historian.
 And naturally, Masterman was a detective novelist as well.

 Cholmondeley proposed a variation of Fleming’s plan to the XX Committee involving a corpse that appears to have drowned in an aircraft crash into the sea.
 (This idea was also inspired by an actual air crash a month before in September 1942.)
 The Committee rejected the idea but Masterman was intrigued by it and appointed Ewen Montagu, the NID representative, to work with Cholmondeley to further develop the plan.
-In 2010, bestselling author Ben Macintyre published an excellent history of the plan code-named Operation Mincemeat, and he observed that the operation “began as fiction, a plot twist in a long forgotten novel, picked up by another novelist, and approved by a committee presided over by yet another novelist.”
+In 2010, bestselling author Ben Macintyre published an excellent history of the plan title Operation Mincemeat, and he observed that the operation “began as fiction, a plot twist in a long forgotten novel, picked up by another novelist, and approved by a committee presided over by yet another novelist.”

 Montagu, from an aristocratic background, had been a rising star in the British legal system and had tried several notable cases as a barrister.
 The partnership of Cholmondeley and Montagu turned out to an excellent match as both men were highly intelligent and also remarkably creative.
 Montagu, in his own memoir, The Man Who Never Was, published in 1953, explained the origin of the name.
 Operational names were selected from lists maintained by the services: